 - Both Buttocks: Loss of use of both buttocks exists when there is bilateral severe damage to the buttocks muscle group (muscle group XVII).
 The severe muscle damage must make it impossible to rise from a seated or stooped position without assistance from, and there must be an inability to maintain postural stability (to stand up straight).

 - One Eye: Loss of use of an eye, also referred to as blindness, requires the veteran to have light perception only in that eye.
-The veteran must not be able to identify letters from 1 foot away, and perception of objects or hand movements can only be made at a distance of 3 feet.
+The veteran must not have the visual acuity to be able to identify letters from 1 foot away, and perception of objects or hand movements can only be made at a distance of 3 feet.

 - Speech: Loss of use regarding speech is when the organs of speech are disabled to the point that communication by speech is impossible.
 For example, when a veteran has a total laryngectomy with tracheostomy they would be entitled to SMC(k).

-It is important to remember that in prove entitlement to SMC(k) there must be medical evidence showing the above described loss of use.
+It is important to remember that in proving entitlement to SMC(k) there must be medical evidence showing the above-described loss of use.

 Do I Have to File a Claim for SMC(k)?

-VA regulations state that entitlement to SMC must be treated as an inferred issue by VA decision makers.
-This means that entitlement to SMC must be considered when rating activities are being conducted in all decisions as long as there is medical evidence showing possible entitlement.
-The evidence doesn’t have to prove entitlement, it just has to prove that there might be entitlement.
+VA regulations state that entitlement to SMC must be treated as an inferred issue by VA decision-makers.
+This means that entitlement to SMC must be considered when compensation rating activities are being conducted in all decisions as long as there is medical evidence showing possible entitlement.
+The evidence doesn’t have to prove entitlement, it just has to prove that there might be an entitlement due to the veteran’s military service.
 The issue of entitlement to SMC(k) does not have to be raised by the veteran filing a claim on a specific form.
 Because it is an inferred issue, the VA is supposed to consider it automatically if there is evidence in the veteran’s file supporting a finding of entitlement.
-This also means that there’s plenty of room for the VA to make errors regarding entitlement to SMC(k), so be sure to check any decisions carefully.
+This also means that there’s plenty of room for the Veterans Affairs Regional Office to make errors regarding entitlement to SMC(k), so be sure to check any decisions carefully.